gioblu/PJON/strategies/OverSampling/specification/PJDLR-specification-v2.0.md

 #### Basic concepts
 * Define a synchronization pad initializer to identify a byte
 * Use synchronization pad's falling edge to achieve byte level synchronization
-* Use 3 consequent synchronization pads identify a byte sequence
+* Use 3 consequent synchronization pads identify a frame
-* Use a sequence preamble to support gain regulation before reception
+* Use a frame preamble to support gain regulation before reception
 * Detect interference or absence of communication at byte level
 * Support collision avoidance and detection
 * Support error detection
-* Support 1 byte synchronous response to byte sequence
+* Support 1 byte synchronous response to frame

 #### Byte transmission
 Every byte is prepended with a synchronization pad and transmission occurs LSB-first.
 The first bit is a shorter than standard logic 1 followed by a standard logic 0.
 The reception method is based on finding a logic 1 as long as the first padding bit, synchronizing to its falling edge and checking if it is followed by a logic 0.
 If this pattern is detected, reception starts, if not, interference, synchronization loss or simply absence of communication is detected at byte level.